 1.)
 Attend an Event Virtually to Educate Yourself

-If you’ve lost someone to addiction there are support groups, you can share your grief in.
+If you’ve lost someone to addiction, there are support groups available where you can share your grief and find understanding.

 Check out the 30 day calendar of events found on Faces and Voices of Recovery.